hardcamls/zprize/msm-pippenger-controller.md

 The key computation of the pippenger algorithm is adding each input coefficient to a value stored in RAM (also called a bucket).
-This would be trivial except for the latency of the elliptic curve (EC) adder.
+This would be trivial except for the latency of the point adder, which is over 200 clock cycles.

-In our design the latency is over 200 clock cycles.
-If a coefficient needs to be added to a bucket that is currently in use by the EC adder we need to wait until the addition is complete before trying again.
+Naively, if a coefficient needs to be added to a bucket that is currently in use by the point adder we need to wait until the addition is complete before trying again.

-The trivial solution of just waiting for the pipeline to flush would be extremely expensive.
 With table sizes of around 4K, and a pipeline depth of 200 we would expect buckets to be busy in the pipeline around 5% of the time.
 Waiting on average 100 cycles per hazard would unacceptably hurt our performance.

 Instead our controller uses a couple of simple heuristics to try to keep the pipeline as busy as possible, while avoiding data hazards.